Jeern/Niedermann/content/posts/SpamIn2018.md

 I hope that ReCaptcha will effectively stop it.

-*Update Nov 4, 2018: Recaptcha was only partially effective stopping about two thirds.
+*Update Nov 4, 2018: Recaptcha was only partially effective and stopped about two thirds of the spam.
 When I added a [honeypot](https://stackoverflow.com/questions/36227376/better-honeypot-implementation-form-anti-spam) to the mix spam was finally eliminated.*